Cherokee Nuclear Power Plant: Original plant

 The Nuclear Steam Supply System (NSSS) for each unit was planned to be a pressurized water reactor manufactured by Combustion Engineering, Inc. The reactor fuel was planned to be zircaloy clad uranium dioxide with a maximum enrichment of 3.6 wt. percent.
 The NSSS would have had a guaranteed main steam flow of 17185000 lb /hr., a warranted output of 3817 MWt, and a design point of 4018 MWt.
 The turbine generators were planned to be manufactured by General Electric.
 Each was planned to have a gross rated electrical output of 1,345 MW and a gross valves-wide-open (VWO) electrical output of 1,387 MW.

-By 1988, Earl Owensby, a Shelby, N.C. businessman, had converted the former energy complex into a movie studio.
+By 1988, Earl Owensby, a Shelby, North Carolina, businessman, had converted the former energy complex into a movie studio.

 The Abyss

 In 1987, director James Cameron debated whether to actually film in the ocean or on a film set during the process of writing his screenplay for The Abyss.
 He ultimately chose to film in a man-made environment due to the need to control dangers, cost and filming environment.

 Cameron decided to use Cherokee Nuclear Power plant facility to film the underwater sequences involving the submerged drilling rig.